Xylitol Is More Dangerous Than Chocolate

 How Much Xylitol Is In Gum (Or Other Products)?

 Here’s the other big part of the problem with xylitol, as it relates to dogs.
 Though xylitol must be noted in the ingredient list of any product it’s included in, the exact amount or concentration of xylitol in many products doesn’t have to be disclosed, and often isn't.
 Without this important information, it is extremely difficult to accurately determine a dog's ingested dose in cases of poisoning.
 As a result, the "worst-case scenario" often has to be assumed, meaning that dogs may be put through unnecessary testing and hospitalization, and their people may be suffering unnecessary emotional and financial turmoil.
-Both situations that could often be avoided if xylitol concentrations in products were clearly stated on product packaging and well known within the animal poison control and veterinary medical communities.
+Both situations could often be avoided if xylitol concentrations in products were clearly stated on product packaging and well known within the animal poison control and veterinary medical communities.

 Sadly, manufacturers often guard these concentrations as proprietary trade secrets — see the hoops one vet had to go through to get this information from a gum manufacturer just to treat one of her patients.
-You can help change this though!
-Read, sign, and share these petitions to increase xylitol awareness and information on product packaging.
-There's one petition that’s an “open call” to product manufacturers, and one that asks the FDA to mandate such awareness and warnings on product labels and packaging.
+You can help change this, though!
+Support the Paws Off Act of 2021 (HR 5261) to increase xylitol awareness and information on product packaging.

 What to Expect If Your Dog Is Sickened By Xylitol